-It is estimated that once the Notice to Proceed is issued, construction will take approximately 5 months.
-The factors that may affect the Project completion date, such as weather conditions, or delivery of materials have been considered.
+It is estimated that once the notice to proceed is issued, construction will take approximately five months.
+The factors that may affect the Project completion date, such as weather conditions or the delivery of materials, have been taken into consideration.
 Table 2 summarizes the Project milestones and their specific status.